lagzian/SS-Collector/README.md

 # Shadowsocks/VMESS/VLESS/Reality Configurations in Normal, Clash, and SING-BOX Formats

 This repository contains various Shadowsocks, VMESS, VLESS and Reality configuration in various formats including Normal, Clash/Meta, and SING-BOX (ready for use).
 All of them get updated automatically.
 Shadowsocks,  and VMESS lists are updated every 12 hours, while other lists are updated every 1 hour.
 The Trinity links that contain more than 150 speed tested SS/VMESS configs will be updated every 5 hours.
+There are also two operator specfic links (MCI/MTN) which both are updating in a daily schadule.

 ## Subscription Links